 Electric Sports Cars – Where We Are and Where We’re Going

 Most people have this idea that for a car to be powerful, it has to have a loud, rumbling engine.
 They probably think of old muscle cars like Ford Mustangs and Dodge Chargers.
-But even gasoline engines have gotten extremely more efficient and quieter over the last couple decades.
+But even gasoline engines have gotten extremely more efficient and quieter over the last couple of decades.
 In fact, some automakers even use “Soundaktors” or noise machines that produce revs, hums and all kinds of “signs of performance.”

 This is another one of those strange myths that many people believe.
 There’s nothing wrong with classic cars, but would you use a cellphone made in 1997?
-Electric sports cars are supercomputers on wheels.
+Electric vehicle sports cars are supercomputers on wheels.
 It’s not just about speed, but overall performance.
 The car’s computer performs hundreds of millions of calculations per seconds adjusting everything from torque to tire pressure to give you the best handling imaginable.

 They’re also practical.
 As fun as Ferraris and Lamborghinis are, you often have to worry about driving over a one-inch curb or you might scratch the underside.
 Likewise, if you put a few high intense laps around the track, you’ll need a mechanic to take a look at everything.
-The all-electric sports car gives you the freedom to really take it out on the road and on a real adventure around the country.
+The EV sports car gives you the freedom to really take it out on the road and on a real adventure around the country.

-The Tesla Roadster was the first electric sports car to really show electric cars aren’t what they used to be.
-The updated model which Tesla will release in 2020 sets the 0-60 world record of 1.9 seconds— the quickest for any street legal vehicle.
+In 2008, Tesla released the first electric sports car, the Tesla Roadster.The Tesla Roadster was the first electric vehicle sports car to really show electric cars aren’t what they used to be.
+The updated model which Tesla will release in 2020 sets the 0-60 world record of 1.9 seconds— the quickest for any EV sports car or street-legal vehicle.
 Until that car hits the market, there’s no competition with the BMW i8.